Unifying Team Development Environments with Docker Daemon Global Configuration

 }

-Platform or infra teams often ship logs to a central system.
-For Fluentd:
+Platform or infrastructure teams often want to send all container logs to a centralized logging system.

 {